For the Financial Year Ending 30th of April 2023

-Abbexa is based at the World renowned Cambridge Science Park, in Cambridge, UK.
+Abbexa is an international company headquartered in Cambridge (UK), with further locations in Houston (USA) and Leiden (NL) .
 We are a supplier of biological tools for the life science, pharmaceutical development and biotechnology sectors.
 We provide the scientific community with primary antibodies, secondary antibodies, proteins, ELISA kits and enzymes as well as other kits and tools for use in research.

 This statement is made pursuant to s.54 of the Modern Slavery Act 2015.